aswinbennyofficial/Golang/project/2_Pushing_img_into_AWS_ecr/readme.md

 ### Pushing
 - Open the repo on the ECR in aws console
-- Click on 'view push commands' button
+- Click on `view push commands` button
 - follow the commands